sstevens2/MDTP/5YCM/5YCM_Report.md

 I will also bin additional genomes from Trout Bog using new assemblies of the individual time points.
 The previously binned genomes from TB were created from coassembly of all of the timepoints.
 Binning and assembling each sample separately provides several advantages which I hope will help recover more MAG reference genomes.
-One such advantage is the lower strain heterogeneity in individual samples which can interfere with assembly.
+One advantage is the lower strain heterogeneity in individual samples which can interfere with assembly.
 Individual assemblies can also better recover genomes from bacteria that were only abundant in one sample but might have been relatively rare in the coassembly which can make assembly difficult.
-Additionally I hope to be able to recover more of the flexible genome by assembling the same organism in different timepoints.
+Additionally, I hope to be able to recover more of the flexible genome by assembling the same organism in different timepoints.

 ### Publications